 7 Reasons Your Accounting Clients Don’t Pay On Time

-From the first client touchpoint to the final notice about a past-due account, it’s important to examine why your accounting clients are struggling to pay.
-Once you know the “why,” you can improve your internal processes and avoid future issues.
+From the first client touchpoint to the final past-due notice, it’s important to examine why your accounting clients are struggling to pay.
+Once you know the “why,” you can improve your internal processes and prevent future issues.

-Why Do Accounting Clients Have Trouble Paying Invoices?
+Why Do Your Clients Have Trouble Paying Invoices?

 1. Disputes over payment